Guide on Getting Around Taiwan

 Some places might require a Taiwanese Scooter License.
 Others will accept an International Driver’s Permit.

 Some electric motorbike sharing services, for example, that require a scooter license, are GoShare and iRent.
-On the other hand, scooter rental services that require international driver’s permits include SKRT and WeMo.
+Scooter rental services that require international driver’s permits include SKRT and WeMo.

 Mom-and-pop stores will vary depending on what part of Taiwan you’re visiting.
 For instance, the countryside will likely have more lenient requirements than a major city like Taipei.

-Important tip: when renting a scooter in Taiwan, only use lanes designated for motorbikes and keep your wits about you.
+When renting a scooter in Taiwan, use lanes designated for motorbikes and keep your wits about you.

-5. Mass Rapid Transit (MRT) And Other Rails
+5. Mass Rapid Transit (MRT) & Other Rails: Best Way to Get Around

 Compare the number of stations and routes each rapid transit has: